madhusmitamohanty808/AI-Assisted-Web-Based-System-for-Early-Detection-of-Lung-Cancer-Using-Deep-Learning/README.md

 ---

-## 🤝 Contribution
-Contributions are welcome!
-If you’d like to improve the project, feel free to fork the repo, make changes, and submit a pull request.

----

-## 📜 License
-This project is released under the **MIT License**.

----

 ✨ This project demonstrates how **AI + Deep Learning** can enable **real-time, efficient, and accessible lung cancer detection tools**, bridging the gap between research and healthcare applications.